+The Chattanooga Heart Institute is providing supplemental notice of an additional thirty eight (38) Maine residents impacted by the incident reported to your office on July 28, 2023.
 The investigation into this matter is ongoing, and this notice will be supplemented with any new significant facts learned subsequent to its submission.
 By providing this notice, The Chattanooga Heart Institute does not waive any rights or defenses regarding the applicability of Maine law, the applicability of the Maine data event notification statute, or personal jurisdiction.